SteveWillowby/Order_and_Chaos/plotting/README.md

     - otherwise, makes only the content between `\begin{tikzpicture}` `\end{tikzpicture}` tags
 - `-n --nodecolor`:
     - boolean flag
-    - when set, colors edges according to labels in the last column of the `fn.nodelist` input
+    - when set, colors edges according to labels in the last column of the `filename.nodelist` input
 - `-e --edgecolor`:
     - boolean flag
-    - when set, colors edges according to labels in the last column of the `fn.edgelist` input
+    - when set, colors edges according to labels in the last column of the `filename.edgelist` input
 - `-i --input`:
     - specifies the prefix for the input filename
     - defaults to `input`